samoht/topkg-jbuilder/README.md

 tool.
-Since Jbuilder already handles installation, you don't need to describe the contents of your project in the `pkg/pkg.ml` file or replace the build invokcation by `ocaml pkg/pkg.ml build ...` as this is usually the case in project using topkg.
+Since Jbuilder already handles installation, you don't need to describe the contents of your project in the `pkg/pkg.ml` file or replace the build invokcation by `ocaml pkg/pkg.ml build ...` as this is usually the case in projects using topkg.

 You only need to customize the `pkg.ml` file with the bits related to the release of your package.